x1nixmzeng/RevEngGlue/README.md

 # RevEngGlue

-Glue library written in C# to allow aid porting file format documentation into standalone tools.
+Glue library to aid porting file format documentation into standalone C# tools.

 Most of my file formats are reverse-engineered as Binary Templates (with [010 Editor][0]) so this library will aim to mimic these features.
 It also contains a version of [prelen.bt][1] to handle how strings are commonly stored in video game formats.